JThyroff/WideGPT/README.md

 # WideGPT for Firefox

 WideGPT is a Firefox add-on designed to enhance your browsing experience on GPT interfaces by widening the answer space, providing a more comfortable and visually appealing layout for reading responses.

+**TODO: Pack and distribute WideGPT as a Mozilla Addon.**

-Prerequisites
+## Prerequisites

-Before installing WideGPT locally, ensure you have the following:
+Before installing WideGPT temporarily, ensure you have the following:

 - Firefox browser installed on your computer.
 - The source code of WideGPT downloaded to your local machine.

-## Local Installation Steps
+## Local Installation Steps for debugging purposes

 Follow these steps to install WideGPT in Firefox for local use: